 When you are well rested, you can handle the day better.
-You will be less irritable and feel better.
+You will be less irritable and have better focus.

-Even when you have many things to do each evening, you can still have a calming evening routine.
+Even when you have a long to-do list each evening, you can still have a calming evening routine.
 The routine itself gives you structure and stability and takes away the chaos.
 And setting aside some time for quiet and relaxation will help you end your day well and be ready for tomorrow.